Tuition fees 2023/24

-Exchange students do not pay tuition fees to the University of Reading.
+Exchange students applying to join the Study Abroad Programme from one of our exchange partner universities do not pay tuition fees to the University of Reading.

 Fee-paying students at postgraduate level exclusively will be advised of the costs individually, based on the proposed programme of study.